pavittarsingh315/Project-Darkstar-Backend-Dev/README.md

 1. Deleted registration route and will now create a new registration flow.
 2. Also modified the email function to now use a code.

+## Fifth Commit - IMPORTANT

+1. Created a brand new way of registration using two routes.
+2. First route creates a temporary user that holds the contact value and a verification code we create.
+The code is emailed or texted.
+3. Second route verifies the code and creates the user and deletes the temporary user.